samsquire/ideas4/README.md

  * **Intellisense web** At any given point in a compiler input stream there is a sequence of what is valid.
 I would like a GUI to show me these things.

-# 143 metaphorical programming - cars
+# 143. Metaphorical programming - cars

 A metaphorical observability of code.
 Each car is driving around on roads between components.